Key Takeaways

 - 40% of natural rubber production in 2022 came from smallholders with limited sustainable practices

-Thailand and Indonesia led a modest increase in global natural rubber production last year.
+Thailand and Indonesia were among the main contributors to a moderate uptick in global natural rubber output last year.

 Consumption